 Our Early History

-In 1762, John Wood and John Roundy arrived at what is now known as Mill Island looking for a home site.
+In 1762, Joseph Wood and John Roundy arrived at what is now known as Mill Island looking for a home site.
 To claim a home site, they were given the following directions—“that within six years after they shall obtain his Majesties approbation of this grant (unless prevented by war) settle each town ship with sixty good Protestant families, and build sixty houses, none to be less than eighteen feet square and seven feet stud and clear and cultivate five acres of land on each share fit for tillage or mowing and that they build in each township a suitable meeting house for the public worship of God, and settle a learned Protestant minister and make provision for his comfortable and honorable support.”

 The Meeting House and Church

 The first meeting house was built in the Tide Mill district (the vicinity of Conary Cove and Mill Island) but the exact location is unknown.
 In 1768, the townsmen voted “to raise money to hire a person for to preach the gospel to us and for to pay his board”.
 On October 7, 1772, eight men and six of their wives organized the First Congregational Church of Blue Hill.
 Rev. Daniel Little of Wells conducted the first service.

 Although Blue Hill had a Meeting House in keeping with the town’s charter, it was without a settled minister for twenty-four years.
 In a letter to the Massachusetts Senate and the House of Representatives in 1785, the settlers stated they had hired a preacher every summer for seventeen years, which was apparently sufficient to satisfy the charter terms.